agdaily/github-reader/README.md

 # Github Reader

 Welcome to [GithubReader](https://githubreader.org/)!
-This project features a quick search function that allows you to perform live searches of GitHub repositories, sorted by the number of stars, and read GitHub Markdown files as if you were reading a book.
+A top github repository browser, and read GitHub Markdown files as if you were reading a book.
 It's perfect for those who seek a clean, focused reading experience for reading and learning purposes.
 The app doesn't host any data; everything is fetched directly in the browser at the user's request.

 The motivation came from need to read some of the best learning repositories out there in a distraction free maanner.
 Example